nullscreen/bark/README.md

 ## Features ##

 BARK comes with a set of features to make quick adjustments.
-You can set these below `repositoryName` on the window object.
+You can set these below `repositoryName` on the `bark` object.

 ```objc
 // email